Shawn-the-Sheep/Tree-Implementation-Lisp/README.md

 # Tree Implementation Lisp
-This program demonstrates an understanding of the tree data structure in CS.
+These 2 programs demonstrate an understanding of the tree and heap data structures in CS.